 As an Amazon Associate I earn from qualifying purchases.

 It’s no secret I love coffee.
-It’s right up there with my husband on the list of things I love the most in this world.
+It’s right up there with my husband and children on the list of things I love the most in this world.

 I don’t love iced coffee.
 It’s just… Weird to me.
 The idea always sounds good, and maybe like a refreshing beverage to have in the afternoon.

 But whenever I drink it, I’m reminded that it really just tastes like watered down coffee (umm, the absolute worst– no thank you, light roast).
 Which, essentially it is…